anon4papers/emperor/use_cases/iot_case/README.md

 ## References

 [1] Z. Xiong and N. Zilberman.
 Do Switches Dream of Machine Learning?
 Toward In-Network Classification.
 In Proceedings of the 18th ACM Workshop on Hot Topics in Networks, HotNets ’19, page 25–33, New York, NY, USA, 2019.
-Association for Computing Machinery.
+Association for Computing Machinery.<br>
 [2] A. Sivanathan, H. H. Gharakheili, F. Loi, A. Radford, C. Wijenayake, A. Vishwanath, and V. Sivaraman.
 Classifying IoT Devices in Smart Environments Using Network Traffic Characteristics.
-IEEE Transactions on Mobile Computing, 18(8):1745–1759, 2019.
+IEEE Transactions on Mobile Computing, 18(8):1745–1759, 2019.<br>